VCU achieves 100% utilization of UVC technology in study

 Part of implementing a successful UVC disinfection program is to achieve high utilization rates.
 A study was published on the Tru-D technology and its deployment at Virginia Commonwealth University Health System (VCU).
 The study, “Deployment of a touchless ultraviolet light robot for terminal room disinfection: The importance of audit and feedback,” appeared in the American Journal of Infection Control.

 Data was collected during a 25-month period.
-During the study, there were 420,394 patient days and 99,184 admissions.
-In the study, VCU set a goal of 90% utilization of the Tru-D robots for high risk rooms.
-Through the Tru-D device’s real-time usage-tracking features and by educating environmental services (ES) on the importance of utilizing the equipment, VCU achieved 100% utilization.
+In the study, VCU set a goal of 90% utilization of the Tru-D robots for high-risk rooms.
+Through the Tru-D device's real-time usage-tracking features and by educating environmental services (ES) on the importance of utilizing the equipment, VCU achieved 100% utilization.

 Individual hospital results may vary based on numerous factors including adherence to standard disinfection protocol.